Ronaldo faces growing heat from sponsors over rape case

 Some companies Ronaldo promotes might appear niche, such as Japanese company MTG’s SIXPAD training gear.
 But he is doing more than just posing in the products.

 Ronaldo “is actually part of the business, and he isn’t just the face of SIXPAD,” MTG Europe General Manager Mahdiar Mazidabadi said in an email.
-“Therefore I am unable to make any further comments with regards to this (rape) matter as it is not relevant to our business.”
+“Therefore I am unable to make any further comments with regards to this (rape allegation) matter as it is not relevant to our business.”

 Brands go to extraordinary lengths to protect their image and to be seen as good corporate citizens, and they will move fast if anything happens to dilute the value of their brands.
 EA, for example, was quick to drop Tiger Woods from one of the most lucrative endorsement deals in sports after he admitted to infidelity in 2013.
 Cyclist Lance Armstrong was ditched wholesale after he confessed to doping.